 - The Parlor feed flows chronologically—unlike Twitter’s algorithm-based one.

-3. What Is Parler?
+What Is Parler?

-Summed up, Parler is an “unbiased social media” platform offering “free expression.”
+Parler is an “unbiased social media” platform offering “free expression.”
 In other words, a conservative alternative to Twitter and Facebook without the handcuffs.

-According to CEO John Matze, the idea is you boycott individual influencers whose content that you don’t like, not necessarily us as a platform.
+According to CEO John Matze, the idea is you boycott individual influencers whose content you don’t like, not necessarily us as a platform.

-I could go on and that’s why platforms like Parler continue to grow and gain momentum.
-Likely this will put a dent in the pockets of tech giants Twitter and Google who refuse to relent on silencing Americans’ voices.
+I could go on, and that’s why platforms like Parler continue to grow and gain momentum.
+Likely this will put a dent in the pockets of tech giants Twitter and Google, who refuse to relent on silencing Americans’ voices.

 If that’s the case, you could use divergence trading to trade Parler stock price if there was one.

-4. Parler Announces a Declaration of Independence From Big Tech
+Parler Announces a Declaration of Independence From Big Tech

 As part of a #TWEXIT campaign, Parler wants the original vision of the internet back.
-"Its time to exercise our rights and Twexit"
+“It’s time to exercise our rights and Twexit.”

-Yes, you read that correctly, a social media outlet declared independence from the Tech giants.
-Which could be attractive to social media users.
+Yes, you read that correctly.
+A social media outlet declared independence from the Tech giants, which could be attractive to social media users.

 As a result, if there were a Parler stock price, you could practice it in your paper trading account.